LimeChain/hashport-validator/examples/three-validators/README.md

 Example uses `Docker Compose`.

 ## Terminology

 * HTS - Hedera token service.
 * HCS - Hedera contract service.
 * Native Token - In the sense of the Hashport Bridge, this is a token, that is deployed on the EVM or HTS and is the original version of that token.
 It is Native to the specific EVM.
 For example [Tether USD](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7) is Native to Ethereum but has been `bridged` to other EVMs.
 [WETH](https://etherscan.io/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) is also Native to Ethereum.
 * Wrapped Token - In the sense of the Hashport Bridge, a wrapped token is a token that is deployed to EVM or HTS BY the bridge itself.
 For example [Theter USD](https://bscscan.com/token/0x55d398326f99059ff775485246999027b3197955) on BSC has been `bridged` by Binance and actually represents the value of the native [Ethereum Native Tether USD](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7).
 * EVM - Ethereum Virtual Machine.

-## Onboarding in depth guide:
+## Onboarding in depth guide

    To get a general idea for the whole hashport system it will be best to start with setting up the bridge.yml for the "Three Validators".

    !
 Hedera scripts are found in the [Validator repo](https://github.com/LimeChain/hashport-validator)